(225 ILCS 80/24)

 suspension of a license until such time as the individual submits to the

-examination if the Board finds, after notice and hearing, that the refusal to
+examination if the Board or Department finds, after notice and hearing, that the refusal to

 submit to the examination was without reasonable cause.

-If the Board finds an individual unable to practice because of the reasons
+If the Board or Department finds an individual unable to practice because of the reasons

-set forth in this Section, the Board shall require such individual to submit to
+set forth in this Section, the Board or Department shall require such individual to submit to

 care, counseling, or treatment by physicians or clinical psychologists approved

-or designated by the Board, as a condition, term, or restriction for continued,
+or designated by the Department, as a condition, term, or restriction for continued,

 reinstated, or renewed licensure to practice, or in lieu of care, counseling,